IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 Why does every AI app have the same input bar, yet none of them feel the same?

-I was designing input bar for my project, and what seemed like a five-minute task turned into a full design investigation.
+I was designing the input bar for my AI project—what I assumed would be a five-minute task turned into a full design investigation.

-Bar 1: a clean input field with a floating “+” for file uploads (based of Law of proximity).
-Looked tidy but upon looking closely and it felt disconnected, like the + icon was completely different feature.
+**Bar 1:** a clean input field with a floating “+” for file uploads, inspired by the _Law of Proximity_.
+It looked tidy, but on closer inspection the “+” felt disconnected, almost like a different feature.

-Bar 2: Moving + icon inside based on feedback from Bar 1, made it more like a ChatGPT input bar, but why can't + icon be near to mic icon?

-Bar 3 was like Gemini's Input bar.
-It still follows the **Law of Common Region**, keeping every element visually grouped.
-But beyond that, each part has a single, focused purpose.

-Bar 4: Bar 4 was created based on the cliffhanger from bar 2, if felt a bit crammed honestly and if were going to add multi model capabilities in future it would be more crammed.
-Nonetheless, as our team agreed it was best for our purpose so we went with it

-The top section is dedicated entirely to typing, giving users more horizontal breathing space.
-It sounds small, but it changes perception; when you see more room to write, you _think_ you have more room to think.
+**Bar 2:** I moved the “+” inside the field based on feedback from Bar 1.
+It instantly felt more cohesive, closer to ChatGPT’s layout.
+Still, one question remained—why couldn’t the “+” sit closer to the microphone icon?
+The symmetry felt unresolved.

+**Bar 3:** a recreation of Gemini’s input bar.
+It applies the _Law of Common Region_ by visually grouping elements, and it gives each part a single task.
+The top zone is purely for typing, and all the icons are moved to bottom zone.

+**Bar 4:** built from the open question left by Bar 2.
+It worked, but felt slightly cramped.
+Adding multimodal features later would only amplify that.
+Still, for our current text-only scope, the team agreed it was the most balanced solution for our app.

+After designing these, one thing I understood clearly, that showing more icons in a single line bar or cramming everything felt wrong cause one reason.

+Our brain perceives the space on screeen = space we have to think.

+So if it was more crammed our brain would have less space to think, causing confusion and loss of clarity.